hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 * `max_pods` - The maximum number of pods that can run on each agent.

-* `name` - The name assigned to this pool of agents
+* `name` - The name assigned to this pool of agents.

 * `os_disk_size_gb` - The size of the Agent VM's Operating System Disk in GB.